Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Apollo City Pro Front Swingarm

-While we’re on the topic of the City Pro’s control-inducing ride, I should mention the braking setup.
-Dual drum brakes work in perfect unison with the regenerative braking system to bring you to a complete stop within 2.1 meters from 15 mph.
+While we’re on the topic of its control-inducing ride, I should mention the braking setup.
+Dual drums work in perfect unison with the regenerative braking system to bring you to a complete stop from 15 mph in 2.1 meters.
 They have the safety box firmly ticked.

 Continuing in the safety vein, it comes with a bright 20 LUX headlight that you can adjust up or down for maximum illumination.
 Supporting this is a responsive taillight that protrudes from the rear fender and flashes when you squeeze the brakes.